powerhousepro69/videoinfox/readme.md

 sudo chmod +x /usr/local/bin/videoinfox
 ```

 ##### *** Videoinfox recommends Mpv to watch videos instead of default Ffplay.
 Mpv saves play postion on quit of every video played.
 Ffplay does not.
-Set on the home screen then Video Player and select Mpv.
+Select Set on the home screen then Video Player and select Mpv.

 <br />